Office Location: 101 Driscoll Building

-- You can pay directly within the HCC student portal on the preliminary semester bill page using a credit card or an electronic check with routing and account numbers.
+- You can pay directly within the Holy Cross Student Portal on the preliminary semester bill page using a credit card or an electronic check with routing and account numbers.
 There is a transaction fee assessed if you use a credit card.
-Credit card payments are also accepted over the phone.
-Checks are accepted via mail.
+Checks are accepted via postal mail.

-- You can enroll in a payment plan to cover your bill in monthly installments over the semester.
+- You can enroll in a payment plan to cover all or part of your bill in monthly installments over the semester.
 More information about payment plans and how to enroll can be found here.

 - Some families explore the Federal Direct Parent PLUS Loan to cover direct (tuition, fees, etc.) and indirect (books, laptop, etc.) educational expenses.
 Contact the Office of Financial Aid to determine your maximum PLUS Loan eligibility.
 To learn more about the PLUS Loan and to begin an online application, click here.